CSRD Explained

 Double materiality under CSRD

-When companies decide on which sustainability data they need to collect and on what sustainability topics they need to report on in their annual reports [previously often referred to as non-financial statements, under CSRD referred to as a sustainability statement], this decision is based on that company’s most important material topics.
+The decision of what sustainability data companies need to collect and what topics to report on will be based on the company’s double materiality assesment.
 Traditionally, the assessment of material topics has focused on what impacts a company’s activities have on people and the planet.

 💡 Under the CSRD, however, companies are required to base their material topics – or sustainability matters – on the double materiality principle.
 Conducting a double materiality assessment means that companies assess both the impact of a company on society and the environment (impact materiality) and the impact society and environment has on the company (financial materiality).

-The outside-in perspective of impact materiality focuses on issues such as GHG emissions, waste management, occupational safety or human rights.
-The inside-out perspective of financial materiality focuses on risks and opportunities arising from issues such as regulatory changes, supply chain disruptions or reputational risks driven by for example climate and environmental change or from societal events such as wars, pandemics etc.
+The inside-out perspective of impact materiality focuses on issues such as GHG emissions, waste management, occupational safety or human rights.
+The outside-in perspective of financial materiality focuses on risks and opportunities arising from issues such as regulatory changes, supply chain disruptions or reputational risks driven by for example climate and environmental change or from societal events such as wars, pandemics etc.

 The underlying idea of double materiality is to provide a more holistic understanding of a company’s sustainability impacts, risks and opportunities.